Jiefei-Wang/GCSDokan/README.md

 ## Dependencies & Installation
 ### Installing the binary version(release version)
 You must install [Dokan driver and library][Dokan] before using the program.
 The release version of GCSDokan can be found [here][release].
-After you have downloaded the program, Simply putting the path to the program to your environment variable `PATH`.
-Then you can check and run the program by typing `GCSDokan` in your terminal.
+You can run the program by typing `GCSDokan` in your command prompt.
 If the Dokan driver has been properly installed, you should be able to see the help page of the program.

 [release]: https://github.com/Jiefei-Wang/GCSDokan/releases